BatterieNguyen/Data_Analysis_with_SQL/Coursera/Learn_SQL_Basics_for_Data_Science/Course_3.md

 > * Spark Dataframes
 > * Databricks collaborative workspace with SQL

+__The 5 V's:__
+* Volume
+* Velocity
+* Variety
+* Veracity
+* Value

+Apache Spark: The Unified Analytics Engine

+Spark is the open-source industry standard tool for manipulating big data
+* It connects to a large number of data sources
+* It works with SQL, Python, R, and Scala/ Java
+* It distributes computation across a cluster of networked computers

 -----------
 ## Module 2 - Spark Core Concepts
 > Learning Objectives